 Know that until you sell your house, you’re going to be responsible for that tax.
 Those laws may be changing but in the meantime remember to factor that in if your closing takes longer than expected or you’re deciding whether or not to sell your house now.
 The longer you wait, the more you’re on the hook.

 A real estate investor will buy your house in any condition or situation, even if you’re already dealing with tax issues.
 They’ll review the condition and details around your house and meet you at the property.
 They’ll handle all the repairs and deal with all the problems so you don’t even need to worry about it.
 Then, they’ll make you a cash offer based on the value of the house.
-Even better, there are no fees or taxes you’ll need to deal with beyond that offer.
+Even better, there are no fees or commissions you’ll need to deal with beyond that offer.
 They’ll often even pay the closing costs as well.